-Charity fined for unlawfully obtaining personal data from his employer
+Charity worker fined for unlawfully obtaining personal data from his employer

-The Information Commissioner’s Office (ICO) is warning those who work with personal data that they must obey privacy laws in order to avoid prosecution and large fines which are set to become even more substantial under the forthcoming General Data Protection Regulation (GDPR).
+The Information Commissioner’s Office (ICO) is warning those who work with personal data that they must obey privacy laws in order to avoid prosecution and large fines which are set to become even more substantial under the forthcoming General Data Protection Regulation (GDPR) comes into force in 2018.
 The warning has come following a charity employee who has been prosecuted for data protection offences.

 The employee, employed by Rochdale Connections Trust, has been ordered to pay a total of £1,860.25 and a victim surcharge of £15 after pleading guilty at Preston Crown Court to unlawfully obtaining personal data under section 55 of the Data Protection Act.
 He was also given a conditional discharge for two years.